xL4w/demo-open-source/README.md

 # Important

-As this demo repository is in the development stage, it is important to clean up the workflow runs.
+As this demo repository is in the development stage, cleaning up the workflow runs is important.
 We recommend creating a final PR, merging it into the master branch, and then cleaning up.

 To clean up the workflow runs, use the below command: